The Cheapest Car Insurance in Alaska for 2022

 Car insurers in Alaska charge more for drivers with minor violations than those with a clean driving record.
-On average, you will pay about $984 per year with a clean driving history, but that rate increases to an average of $1,144 if you have a speeding ticket.
+On average, you’ll pay $1,137 per year with a clean driving history, but that rate increases to $1,322 if you have a speeding ticket.

-Car insurance companies that offer the lowest full coverage rates in Alaska for drivers with speeding tickets are:
+The following car insurance companies offer the cheapest full coverage rates in Alaska for drivers with speeding tickets:

-In Alaska, USAA is the cheapest car insurance option for drivers with tickets at an average of $723 per year; however, it’s only available to active duty and former military members and their families.
-Conversely, Progressive is the most expensive option in Alaska at an average cost of $1,376.
+In Alaska, USAA is the cheapest car insurance option for drivers with speeding tickets at an average of $835 per year; however, it’s only available to active or former military members and their families.
+Conversely, Progressive is the most expensive option in Alaska at an average cost of $1,590 per year.

 According to the National Highway Traffic Safety Administration’s (NHTSA) 2018 Fatality Analysis Reporting System (FARS), distracted driving caused 69 crashes in Alaska.
 Alaska’s state laws prohibit texting while driving, according to the Governors Highway Safety Association.
 Following these laws can help you stay safe, maintain a clean driving record and maintain lower car insurance costs.

 Your auto insurance rate is likely to go up if you get a ticket for speeding or for distracted driving.
 According to the Insurance Information Association, your driving record is taken into account when you secure your auto policy, so being riskier to insure means paying higher premiums.
 Your insurer can also re-evaluate your rate if you get a moving violation (i.e., a speeding ticket).

 Cheapest Car Insurance for Drivers With a DUI in Alaska